lahammond/3D_Cell_Analysis/README.md

 Cellular Imaging | Zuckerman Institute, Columbia University - https://www.cellularimaging.org

-Scripts for 3D region isolation, enhancement, and cell analysis.
+ImageJ macros for 3D region isolation, enhancement, and cell analysis.

 1. Run 1 3D Brain Region Enhancement
 2. Follow the prompts to extract an ROI and substack as required.
 Considerng using CLAHE for local contrast enhancement in difficult samples.